Lucas Rocrou: Club career

 Originally from the French overseas department of Réunion, Rocrou began playing football at AS Marsouins.
 In 2018, he joined the youth academy of Bordeaux.
 His first appearances with the club's reserve side in the Championnat National 3 came in the 2021–22 season.

 On 6 August 2022, Rocrou made his professional debut for Bordeaux, coming on as a late-match substitute in a 3–0 Ligue 2 victory away to Rodez.
 He would go on to make two further substitute appearances in the first half of the season.
-On 3 January 2023, it was announced that Rocrou had signed his first professional contract with Bordeaux, a deal until the summer of 2024, and that he had been loaned out to Championnat National club Bourg-en-Bresse for the remainder of the season.
-However, during his second training session with his new club, he injured himself on a shot, resulting in approximately eight weeks on the sidelines.
-Bourg-en-Bresse decided not to wait for Rocrou's injury to heal and subsequently terminated the loan deal, precisely one week after he had joined the club.
+On 3 January 2023, it was announced that Rocrou had signed his first professional contract with Bordeaux, a deal until the summer of 2024, and that he had been loaned out to Championnat National club Bourg-Péronnas for the remainder of the season.
+However, during his second training session with his new club, he injured himself on a shot, resulting in an estimation of eight weeks on the sidelines.
+Bourg-Péronnas decided not to wait for Rocrou's injury to heal and subsequently terminated the loan deal, precisely one week after he had joined the club.
+At the end of the 2023–24 season, Rocrou was released by Bordeaux.